top of page

 Also, remember to always ask the chef if you can take a photo before taking one.
 Japan has strict etiquette to follow, especially in dining, and taking photos without permission is one of the no-no's.

-How The Set Meal Works
+How The Set Meal at Kushinobo Works

 Let's go with the terms 'Menu A' and 'Menu B' for kicks and giggles.
 Menu A features chicken, shrimp, vegetables, etc and you get something like seven skewers.